Information for prospective students

 Are you looking for graduate students?

-Sorry, I am not looking for graduate students for academic year 2016-2017.
+Sorry, I am not intending to take on additional PhD students for the 2023-2024 academic year.

 Are you looking for undergraduate students?

-Yes, I am interested in working with Harvard undergraduates.
+Yes!
+I am interested in working with Harvard undergraduates.
 If you are currently a Harvard undergraduate and are interested in getting involved in research (which could be a senior thesis, summer research, or working together during the term), get in touch and we can discuss possibilities.
-As most of my research uses programming language techniques and abstractions, it is best if you have taken CS 152: Programming Languages, or similar.
+As most of my research uses programming language techniques and abstractions, it is best if you have taken CS 152: Programming Languages, CS 153: Compilers, or similar.

 General information for Harvard undergraduates interested in research in Computer Science is available here.